 It’s very simple, all photographers need to do at a fashion show is focus on one main point of the runway, preferably a point where the model will be in walking motion, find something to mark that point, and every time the model reaches this point, you snap as much as possible to get a variation of leg positions, of which afterwards you can select the best image from the lot, or try to match as many as possible.

-Fashion shows are not concerts, we do not need multiple angles of the figures on the runway, we are not trying to capture an atmosphere, we are not excited about the gap in the models teeth, we are looking for the next dress we want to buy or admire.
-It is already difficult as it is that in most cases there are all sorts of variations in the models on African runways, the least one can do is make it easy to analyse the fashion.
+Fashion shows are not concerts, we do not need multiple angles of the figures on the runway, we are not trying to capture an atmosphere, we are not excited about the gap in the model’s teeth, we are looking for the next dress we want to buy or admire.
+It is already difficult as it is that in most cases there are all sorts of variations in the models on African runways, the least one can do is make it easy to analyze the fashion.